-The following recommendations are made to ensure management and monitoring of NOORo III tower CSP during construction and operational phases is in accordance with international best practices:
+The following actions will be implemented to ensure management and monitoring of NOORo II CSP Plant during construction and operational phases is in accordance with international best practices:

 - Prepare a detailed Construction Environmental and Social Management Plan and ensure that a full-time Environmental/Social Co-ordinator is appointed to manage and oversee day - day environmental/Social management/monitoring activities, training and reporting. - 2.
 Independent environmental audits should be undertaken quarterly to monitor compliance with MEMEE/WB/IFC standards and this information reported to the lenders and regulators. - 3.
 Prior to operations commencing, an EMS consistent with ISO 14001 should be developed and implemented by the Operations & Maintenance Company.
 This should be subject to external auditing in the future.